kgajewska/LinearModels/MIMUW_2015/Project1/readme.md

 ```

-# Goal
+# The Goal

-Goal of this project is to quantify sources of genetic variation among cancer types.
+The goal of this project is to quantify sources of genetic variation among cancer types.
 Find genetic signatures -> sets of genes that differ among cancer types.

 In phase 1: find genes that differ between cancer types significantly.